Part One: The Dress Rehearsal

 After the placenta came, Scott clamped and cut the cord.
 No one noted the time but I know Cedar was already nursing by then.
 We got out of the tub.
 I drank some OJ.
 We examined Cedar (heart rate, respiration, temp, etc).
 Unfortunately, my bleeding was a bit heavy and my uterus was not clamping down as well as it could have.
 So I got a shot of pitocin and had lots of “fun” fundal massage to get my uterus to contract.

 Cedar weighed in at 8lbs 10oz and was 21 inches long.

 Then we all went to bed.
-And I pretty much stayed there for 5 days.
+And I pretty much stayed there for 8 days.
 Snuggling and nursing and being visited by lovely family and friends.
-The great Cassandra even came the next day to give me an acupuncture treatment!
-I also discovered how wonderful coconut water is for restoring electrolytes.
+I was much more intentional about a postpartum lying-in with this baby and the difference was incredible.